ogurcan/blockchain/ethereum/local-private-network/contracts/06-ReputationSystem-v01/README.md

         }
     }

-    /* Check if the evaluator can reputate the evaluated for the transition */ function canRate(uint transitionID, Stakeholder evaluator, Stakeholder evaluated) private constant returns (bool result) {
+    /* Check if the evaluator can rate the evaluated for the transition */ function canRate(uint transitionID, Stakeholder evaluator, Stakeholder evaluated) private constant returns (bool result) {
         // check if these stakeholders are in this business bool b1 = isInsideTransition(transitionID, evaluator.id);